What are the key components to a successful mobile native ad? Which data should you rely on? How do you avoid the worst-case scenario for mobile ads?

 The 3 components to a successful mobile native ad

-“For a successful mobile native ad you basically need three components.
-One is the design which is mainly defined by certain technical frameworks; a design which matches the color and the font etc. of the rest of the app.
+“For a successful mobile native ad, you basically need three components.
+One is the design which is mainly defined by certain technical frameworks; a design which matches the colour and the font etc. of the rest of the app.

 The second part is the timing; when to show a user an ad without disrupting him from the flow of the content consumption.